Taniec z gwiazdami season 5: Scores

 Week 6: All couples danced to the most famous songs of Frank Sinatra.
-Krzysztof Tyniec received his first perfect score for the Foxtrot.
+Krzysztof Tyniec received the first perfect score of the season for the Foxtrot.
 Katarzyna Tusk got 26 points for her Foxtrot, making it the lowest score of the week.
 Omenaa & Rafał were eliminated despite being 3 points from the bottom.

 Week 7: All couples danced to the most famous songs of Kabaret Starszych Panów.
 Kasia Cerekwicka scored 36 out of 40 on her 7th dance, making it the highest score in this episode.
 Katarzyna Tusk got 29 points for her Cha-cha-cha, making it the lowest score of the week.
 Bartosz & Kinga were eliminated despite being 1 points from the bottom.

 Week 8: All couples danced to the most famous songs of Madonna.
 Krzysztof Tyniec received his second perfect score for the Paso Doble.
 Katarzyna Tusk got 28 points for her Quickstep and 29 points for her Samba, making it the lowest score of the week.
 Kasia & Żora were eliminated despite being 5 points from the bottom.

 Week 9: All couples danced to the most famous Italian songs.
 Krzysztof Tyniec received his third perfect score for the Waltz.
 Katarzyna Tusk got 26 points for her Jive and 32 points for her Tango, making it the lowest score of the week.
 Katarzyna & Stefano were on the bottom of the leaderboard for the fourth consecutive week.
 Katarzyna & Stefano were eliminated.

 Week 10: Krzysztof Tyniec received his 4th, 5th and 6th perfect score for the Tango, Paso Doble and Freestyle.
 Krzysztof Tyniec got 120 out of 120 points, making it the first person getting the highest possible score in the finale.
-Ivan Komarenko received his first perfect score for the Freestyle.
+Ivan Komarenko received his first perfect score for the Tango & second for his Freestyle.
 Both couples had to perform three dances: their favorite Latin dance, their favorite Ballroom dance and a Freestyle.
 Krzysztof Tyniec became the 5th winner in the history of the show.
 This is the 4th time the season's winner was on the first place on the judges' general scoreboard.